LittleD3092/My-Vault/Computer Networks/UDP.md

 - There is no handshaking.
 Because of this, UDP is said to be ==connecitonless==.
 - Finer application-level control over what data is sent, and when.
+- Small packet header overhead.
+(The TCP segment has 20 bytes of header overhead in every segment, while UDP has only 8.)

 ---